ramigb/shell-todos/README.md

 2. run **npm install**
 3. That's it now you can run the below commands

-NOTE: you can add the project folder to your PATH variable so you can run todo from anywhere, or simply run **./todo** inside the cloned folder
+NOTE: you can add the project folder to your PATH variable like so you can run todo from anywhere e.g.

+    export PATH=$(pwd):$PATH

+or simply run **./todo** inside the cloned folder

 #### Commands